ndrini/calendar/README.md

 Just change constants.yaml with your language, if necessary.

 # How to run
-Change the last line of text_creater.py by input month, week_day, week_number, like this

-    c = text_creator(4, "giovedì", 14)

-Then run
+Run

-    python3 text_creator.py
+    $ python3 text_creator.py

+and answer the questions.
-The output will be available in the as standard output.
+The output (that can be copied/pasted in dokuwiki page) will be available in the as standard output.

+# Test
+Run, after installing pytest if necessary:

+    $ python3 -m pytest test_text_creator.py